0dadj1an/r80.10POCgenerator/README.md

 ###################

-These scripts can help you to configure Check Point R80.10 all in one POC server
+These scripts can help you to configure Check Point R80.10 all in one POC server (FW+MGMT on single machine)

 It has been tested on Gaia OS only and script supposes you have server with at least two interfaces - eth0 for mgmt and eth1 for SPAN port